richmondu/face_pay/README.md

 - <b>Face Recognition</b> (with options of Fingerprint biometrics and RFID employee ID)

-  <b>Having a facial recognition payment solution will entice employees to use the digital wallet solution instead of cash because it is an exciting new technology.</b>
+  <b>Having a facial recognition payment solution will entice employees to use the digital wallet solution instead of cash
+  because it is a bold and exciting new technology.</b>

   The hype will eventually subside after a few weeks so to make the use of technology sustainable, usage must be tied up to some point system.
   Employees who opts to use the technology will gain points that can be converted into cash.